MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/README.md

 ```

 ### Troubleshooting installs
-- Dependencies are pinned to published versions. `y-websocket` is locked to `1.5.4`, which is the newest 1.x release published to the npm registry.
-Higher 1.5.x numbers (for example `1.5.10` or `1.5.12`) and newer majors (2.x/3.x) are not available on all mirrors and may also be incompatible with the Yjs 13 + y-protocols 1.x stack used here.
+- Dependencies are pinned to published versions. `y-websocket` is locked to `1.5.4`, which is the newest 1.x release published to the npm registry, and `y-protocols` is pinned to `^1.0.6` to align with the Yjs 13 + y-protocols 1.x stack.
+Higher 1.5.x numbers (for example `1.5.10` or `1.5.12`) and newer majors (2.x/3.x) are not available on all mirrors and may also be incompatible with this dependency set.
 You can confirm what your registry exposes with `npm view y-websocket versions --json`.
 - Ensure you run `npm install` from the workspace root so tools like `tsx` are installed for the server.

 ## Using the platform